felipap/nudge/ROADMAP.md

 - [ ] Make video showing how to create a Gemini key.
 - [ ] CI: figure out how to make pre-release builds.
 - [ ] Fix: "Rate limit exceeded" error for OpenAI keys without billing setup.
+- [ ] Keep saved keys in settings for other models.
 - [ ] Feat: "0 of 20 hours used"
+- [ ] Feat: show current activity on menu bar.

 ### Later